microsoft/fluentui/packages/office-ui-fabric-react/etc/office-ui-fabric-react.api.md

 // Warnings were encountered during analysis:
 //
 // lib/components/ColorPicker/ColorPicker.base.d.ts:11:9 - (ae-forgotten-export) The symbol "ColorComponent" needs to be exported by the entry point index.d.ts
-// lib/utilities/positioning/positioning.d.ts:37:5 - (ae-forgotten-export) The symbol "_finalizePositionData" needs to be exported by the entry point index.d.ts
-// lib/utilities/positioning/positioning.d.ts:38:5 - (ae-forgotten-export) The symbol "_finalizeBeakPosition" needs to be exported by the entry point index.d.ts
-// lib/utilities/positioning/positioning.d.ts:39:5 - (ae-forgotten-export) The symbol "_calculateActualBeakWidthInPixels" needs to be exported by the entry point index.d.ts
-// lib/utilities/positioning/positioning.d.ts:40:5 - (ae-forgotten-export) The symbol "_positionElementWithinBounds" needs to be exported by the entry point index.d.ts
-// lib/utilities/positioning/positioning.d.ts:41:5 - (ae-forgotten-export) The symbol "_positionBeak" needs to be exported by the entry point index.d.ts
-// lib/utilities/positioning/positioning.d.ts:42:5 - (ae-forgotten-export) The symbol "_getPositionData" needs to be exported by the entry point index.d.ts
-// lib/utilities/positioning/positioning.d.ts:43:5 - (ae-forgotten-export) The symbol "_getMaxHeightFromTargetRectangle" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)